-Breast augmentation is a cosmetic procedure designed to add volume to the breasts for an improved shape and increased breast fullness.
-For women who would like to enhance the size, shape, and proportions of their breasts, or who wish to achieve a more noticeable breast contour, this procedure may be an ideal solution to create more aesthetic balance and attain your desired physique.
-With comprehensive knowledge on the most optimal implant shapes, sizes, and placement techniques, Dr. Geoffrey Leber—our board-certified and fellowship-trained Boston plastic surgeon—can achieve remarkably natural-looking results by personalizing the procedure according to your cosmetic goals.
+Breast augmentation is a cosmetic procedure designed to add volume to the breasts with breast implants, resulting in an improved shape and increased breast fullness.
+For women who would like to enhance the size, shape, and proportions of their breasts, or who want to achieve a more noticeable breast contour, this procedure may be an ideal solution.
+Breast implants are known for creating more aesthetic balance between the breasts, making them a versatile option to help you attain your desired physique.
+With comprehensive knowledge of the most optimal implant shapes, sizes, and placement techniques for each patient’s needs, Dr. Geoffrey Leber—our board-certified and fellowship-trained Boston plastic surgeon—can achieve remarkably natural-looking results by personalizing the procedure according to your goals.

 We understand that you have many different options with regard to your choice of breast augmentation surgeon.
 As a procedure that affects your health and appearance, the utmost care should be given to selecting the best plastic surgeon for your individual needs.
 In addition to staying abreast of the most advanced implant options available, Dr. Leber has decades of experience performing breast augmentation at his successful practices in Boston and Scottsdale.
 Having undergone a prestigious aesthetic surgery fellowship in Beverly Hills focused entirely on the most effective cosmetic techniques, Dr. Leber is uniquely qualified to achieve results that can look natural and complement your existing features.
 With his reputation for unmatched patient satisfaction, Dr. Leber offers a high standard of safety, experience, and care that you deserve in your breast augmentation procedure.